stateful/docs.runme.dev/docs/guide/helm.md

-# Runme Integration with Helm
+# Running Helm with Runme

 Helm is a package manager for Kubernetes, an open-source orchestration platform.
 It assists users in defining, installing, and managing applications and their dependencies on a Kubernetes cluster.
 Conversely, Runme is an IDE that converts Markdown files into executable notebooks.
 Both platforms aim to simplify users' deployment processes.